 From Bethlehem, the ancestral town of the great King David, would come the ruler whose origins were ‘from ancient times’ – long before his physical birth.

-For hundreds of years the Jews (Hebrews) waited for these prophecies to happen.
+For hundreds of years the Jews/Hebrews waited for these prophecies to happen.
 Many gave up hope and others forgot about them, but the prophecies remained as silent witnesses anticipating the coming day.
-Finally, around 4 BC a special messenger brought a perplexing message to a young woman.
-As Kamsa heard a voice from the sky, this woman received a messenger from heaven who spoke to her – a Deva or angel named Gabriel.
+Finally, around 5 BC a special messenger brought a puzzling message to a young woman.
+As Kamsa heard a voice from the sky, this woman received a messenger from heaven, a Deva or angel named Gabriel.
 The Gospel records:

 In the sixth month of Elizabeth’s pregnancy, God sent the angel Gabriel to Nazareth, a town in Galilee, 27 to a virgin pledged to be married to a man named Joseph, a descendant of David.
 The virgin’s name was Mary.
 28 The angel went to her and said, “Greetings, you who are highly favored!
 The Lord is with you.”